tejassp2002/tejassp2002.github.io/_news/announcement_2.md

 ---
 layout: post
-title: Our paper FGDQN for average-reward has been accepted at <a href="http://l4dc.seas.upenn.edu/">L4DC 2023</a> with Vivek Borkar and Konstantin Avrachenkov.
 date: 2023-03-25
 inline: true
 related_posts: false
 ---
+Our paper FGDQN for average-reward has been accepted at <a href="http://l4dc.seas.upenn.edu/">L4DC 2023</a> with Vivek Borkar and Konstantin Avrachenkov.
 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.

 ***